diem/dip/dips/dip-5.md

 * Query parameters
   * Provides details for how the request should be fulfilled
   * Initially, currency code and amount to specify transaction request preferences
     * currency uses the 'c' key, with the value encoded as a 3-letter currency code (ex.
-XDM)
+XDX)
     * amount uses the 'am' key, with the value encoded in micro units (10e-6)

 ### Example of request intent